FreddieOffice/luagui/README.md

 #Lua GUI

-this is a fork of Lua GUI where you could add a icon to the window. ill probably add more
+This is a fork of Lua GUI with more stuff like a media player and adding an icon to a window (those arent in the original Lua GUI).
+I didnt write LuaGUI [williamwilling](https://github.com/williamwilling) did, i just forked it and added more stuff.

 Lua GUI is a library for creating GUIs with Lua aimed at unexperienced programmers.
 The library is being developed with the following goals in mind.